samchungy/eslint-plugin-import-zod/docs/rules/prefer-zod-namespace.md

 # Enforce namespace imports for zod (prefer-zod-namespace)

-This rule enforces using namespace imports and exports for zod instead of named imports and exports.
+This rule enforces using namespace imports for zod instead of named imports.
 Using namespace imports results in better tree-shaking and reduced bundle sizes.

 ## Rule Details

-This rule aims to enforce a consistent pattern for importing and exporting zod.
+This rule aims to enforce a consistent pattern for importing zod.

 ### ❌ Invalid